mclaughlinliam3/NetTracer3D/nettracer_code/README.md

 NetTracer3D was developed by Liam McLaughlin while working under Dr. Sanjay Jain at Washington University School of Medicine.

--- Version 1.0.5 Updates --
+-- Version 1.1.3 Updates --

-	* Minor change to how the violin plots are normalized
+	* Some minor text adjustments